Saif2024C/Stellar-multi-class-classification/README.md

 Galaxy
 Star
 QSO (Quasi-Stellar Objects)

-The dataset contains photometric measurements (u, g, r, i, z) of celestial objects, and the objective is to predict the object class using machine learning techniques like:
+The objective is to predict the object class using machine learning techniques like:

 SVM (Support Vector Machines)
 XGBoost